 Individuals & Families

-Have open discussions about burnout at home, school, and work.
-Check in with yourself too!
+- Have open discussions about burnout at home, school, and work.

-Share ways family members can access mental and physical wellness services and support.
+- Share ways family members can access mental and physical wellness support.

-Make meal preparation a family or group activity and focus on togetherness.
+- Make meal preparation a family or activity and focus on togetherness.